Arbutus canariensis

 Arbutus canariensis produces clusters of creamy-white, urn-shaped flowers in spring.
 These delicate bell-like blooms hang beneath the foliage, offering a subtle yet elegant seasonal display and providing a nectar source for bees and other pollinators.

-Is Arbutus canariensis an Australian Native?
-No
+Is Arbutus canariensis an Australian Native Tree?

 Arbutus canariensis is Native to The Canary Islands, where it grows in laurel forests and rocky slopes.